meker12/commerce-channels.en/help/amazon-sales-channel/creating-editing-overrides.md

    ![create Amazon listing override](assets/amazon-select-create-override.png)

-1. Verify the Listing Details to ensure you are viewing the correct listing.
+1. To ensure you are viewing the correct listing, verify the _[!UICONTROL Listing Details]_.

 1. Determine the type of override you are creating.